RawBoeuf/thm-ctf-writeups/writeups/EasyPeasy.md

 #### Step 3: Steganography

-Some gobuster enumeration revealed no results, so I determined there was probably something fishy to do with the image.
+Some Gobuster enumeration revealed no results, so I determined there was probably something fishy to do with the image.
 So I downloaded it onto my attackbox and ran steghide extraction on it. `steghide extract -sf index.png`
 `extract` specifies that we want to extract hidden information from the file. `-sf` specifies the file that we want to extract the information from.
 More information can be found on the steghide [man page](https://steghide.sourceforge.net/documentation/manpage.php).

 It requires a passphrase, well we still haven't used the password from the previous question so let's try it.